 – What are the testing scenarios to be used for testing wearable devices?

+– What new Recommendations need to be developed in order to provide mechanisms to test IoT device to be used in Non-Terrestrial Networks (NTN)?

+– What test suites need to be developed for testing of IoT and its application using AI and ML?

 – What are the testing scenarios to be used for testing Industrial IoT (IIoT) system and devices?

 – What test suites need to be developed for testing methodology and/or mechanism (procedures) for testing the technologies and protocols for IoT and IIoT based on prediction analytics?